-The motorhome is equipped with four heavyduty leveling jacks; one at each corner of the chassis.
-The front pair of jacks are the fold-down type, which cannot be lowered until they are positioned.
+The motorhome is equipped with four heavy-duty leveling jacks; one at each corner of the chassis.
+The front pair of jacks are the fold-down type, and cannot be extended until they are unfolded.
 While the rear pair of jacks, figure 2-8, are fixed and utilize a hydraulic piston action to lower or retract.
 Because the rear leveling jacks must extend or retract a greater distance than the front jacks, their operating cycle takes appreciably longer.